 Shiraz began her wondrous journey in dances of the Arab world (raqs sharqi and folkloric) over ten years ago; instantly falling in love with the cultural art form.
 The dance has become her passion as well as purpose.
 Shiraz loves to share the beauty of the Arab world through their rich, diverse, and delightful dances.
 Shiraz is continually deepening her knowledge and understanding of the Arab world; and hopes to use her dance to build meaningful and positive relationships between cultures.
 So much beauty and extraordinary potential is possible through dancing – it can be used to learn about, and unlock value, within oneself and between oneself and another culture and way of being in the world.
 This is Shiraz’s purpose; whether through dance performance, instruction, or scholarly research.

 For years, Shiraz was a top award-winning belly dance performer and teacher on the East Coast, highly sought after in prestigious Middle Eastern and Turkish establishments throughout Philadelphia, Baltimore, and Delaware.
 Shiraz was also entrusted as the featured belly dance artist at hundreds of cultural celebrations, weddings, haflat (parties), and appeared on television and MTV.
 In 2012 she earned her B.A. degree in Cultural Anthropology, with a minor in Islamic Studies and Arabic Language, from the University of Delaware.
-Following, Shiraz packed her bags and pursued her passion for dance anthropology at the University of California, Riverside in Riverside, California, where she’s currently finishing her second-year of Ph.D. work in their distinguished Critical Dance Studies program.
-Shiraz’s doctoral research focuses on auto-ethnographic explorations of raqs sharqi as a U.S. located practice and community amongst transnational and political dynamics.
-In particular, she explores questions of subjectivity in relationship with the embodied practice and politics of pedagogy within U.S. studio-sites in relation to Cairo, Egypt.
+Following, Shiraz packed her bags and pursued her passion for dance anthropology at the University of California, Riverside in Riverside, California, where she’s currently finishing her third-year of Ph.D. work in their distinguished Critical Dance Studies program.
+Shiraz’s doctoral research focuses on ethnographic explorations of raqs sharqi centered within Cairo, Egypt, as both practice, performance, and community, amongst local and transcultural political dynamics.
+In particular, she explores questions of gender, sexuality, and transnationalism.
 She has presented her academic work at national conferences within the U.S. and is currently a Teaching Assistant for the Dance7 Cultures and Contexts discussion sections at UCR.

 Shiraz is also a Raqs Sharqi (Belly Dance) and Folkloric Instructor available for group and private lessons locally, as well as belly dance workshops nationally.
 She is available for belly dance classes in Riverside, California as well as private instruction.
 Due to her unique background, Shiraz’s teaching critically relates movement to culture.
 Dance and movement is approached as layered in meaning and as a critical means of knowledge production.
 Her aim is for her dance students to continually be inspired through deepening their inner artistry and technique in direct relationship with Middle Eastern cultures.